mdmtk/docs/edge/source/guide/csp/wifi.md

 Description:
 >Provide the IP address of the second DNS server.
 When not using DHCP, a valid DNS Server IP Address may or may not be required.
 If there is a secondary DNS Server that can resolve network names to IP Addresses on the current network, then the IP Address of that server may be specified as a backup.
 If no alternate DNS Server is available or required, then it may not be important what value is specified for this parm.

+>Specifying an empty (length of zero) value (or the absence of this parm from the XML) will cause the DNS Server 2 IP Address to not be set.

 Parm value input rules: